Santiago-HR/Skip-List/README.md

 A backward pointer at level 0

-A head sentinel node spans the maximum allowed height
+A head sentinel node spans the maximum allowed height.

-Node heights are randomly generated using a geometric distribution
+Node heights are randomly generated using a geometric distribution.

 Key Parameters